 3.3.
 Other exceptions

-Suppose you incorporated a relevant entity in the Cayman Islands, conducted one of nine relevant activities required to satisfy the ES test by the ES Law, but that activity generated no relevant income.
-In such a case, your entity would have no obligation to fulfill the requirement of economic substance test.
+Suppose you incorporated a relevant entity in the Cayman Islands.
+You conducted one of nine relevant activities required to satisfy the ES test by the ES Law, but that activity generated no relevant income.

 Note, however, that following annual reporting duties under the Cayman ES Law is ineluctable.
-Your entity still must complete the ESN and ES return to the Authority, among which ES return will be filed as a “nil” one.
+Your entity still must complete the ESN and ES return to the Authority, and ES return will be filed as a “nil” one.

 Further clarifications of Relevant income can be found in Section II.D of the Guidance.